oracle-livelabs/goldengate/ggma-for-bigdata/oracle-to-mongodb/oracle-to-mongodb.md

-# Replicate the data from Oracle Database to MongoDB
+# Replicate data from Oracle Database to MongoDB

 ## Introduction